 The integrative design program enables students with artistic, technical, engineering, and management backgrounds to study and successfully engage with creative development teams.
 This one year design master’s degree develops your understanding of the theories, methods, processes of design, and their application in product and service development.

-The MS in integrative design establishes a variety of creative design thinking techniques in areas such as systems thinking, brainstorming, immersions, contextual relevance, and empathy will be used to develop an in-depth understanding of the design process, the product/service life cycle, product/service feasibility, and the integration of social responsibility in product/service design.
+The MS in integrative design establishes a variety of creative design thinking techniques in areas such as systems thinking, brainstorming, immersions, contextual relevance, and empathy–all of which will be used to develop an in-depth understanding of the design process, the product/service life cycle, product/service feasibility, and the integration of social responsibility in product/service design.
 The program enables students with artistic, technical, engineering, and management backgrounds to study and successfully engage within creative development teams.